A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 \subsection{Matching with no resolved soft emissions}

+We will regulate the IR divergences via a gluon mass term, and the UV divergences in dimensional regularization.
+The results derived in this section will be valid to ${\cal O}(\eps)$, and we will discuss higher order $\eps$ terms in \sec{EFTnp1match}.
+Lastly, the label Dirac structure $\Gamma$ on the Wilson coefficient $ \big| {\cal C}_{n,\Gamma} \big] $ in \eq{QCD_EFT} plays no important role in our calculations and hence we will suppress this dependence from hereon for simplicity.
 Much of the results can be derived by restricting to the case of two outgoing hard partons, so that is where we will begin.
 At tree level, without any external soft emission, \eq{QCD_EFT} reads

 Consider first the one-loop graph without any soft real emission.
 The imaginary part of full theory graph is given by